You students gathering together

 The reputation in universities of homeschooled students is very positive.
 The talk is that homeschooled kids are generally well suited to university study and life.

-1. Homeschoolers Tailor Education to their Needs
+1. Homeschoolers Tailor Education to Their Needs

 Homeschoolers have the opportunity to tailor their education to their interests and needs, which can give them an advantage when it comes to college admissions.